“We can because we try"

 - Exploring, considering and understanding moral dilemmas.

-- Developing critical thinking as part of informed decision making.
+- Developing critical thinking as part of decision making.

 Personal and Social Skills